-SAFE Equity stands for Simple Agreement for Future Equity.
+SAFE stands for Simple Agreement for Future Equity (SAFE).
 It is an agreement between the company and the investors under which the investors receive a future stake in the company when a pre-specified conversion event occurs.

-SAFE Equity was first introduced by Y Combinator’s Legal Dream Team in late 2013 as an alternative instrument for raising funds by the startups.
+The SAFE was first introduced by Y Combinator’s Legal Dream Team in late 2013 as an alternative instrument for startups to raise funds.
 It worked as warrants to ensure a simple, easy, and fast means to raise funds.
-The investors get to invest in an early-stage company and get a future stake in the company on conversion.
-The conversion event can be a future round of funding, IPO or acquisition.
+Investors get to invest in an early-stage company and get a future stake in the company on conversion.
+The conversion event may be a future round of funding, IPO or acquisition.

-When introduced, the pricing of SAFE equity was done pre-money.
-However, after several changes in the equity crowdfunding industry, the calculation of SAFE Equity is now done post-money, i.e. the ownership of the SAFE holders is measured after the SAFE money is taken into account.
+When introduced, the pricing of SAFEs was done pre-money.
+However, after several changes in the equity crowdfunding industry, the calculation of a SAFE’s conversion is now done post-money, i.e. the ownership of the SAFE holders is measured after the SAFE money is taken into account.

 One platform that often uses the SAFE is Republic.
 If you want to learn more about their specific SAFE, check out this piece written by legal counsel, Max Rich.

-What is the purpose of SAFE Equity in crowdfunding?
+What is the purpose of a SAFE in crowdfunding?

-SAFE Equity has become one of the most common instruments for raising funds in equity crowdfunding.
-When it began in 2013, SAFE equity was the method to get the first money into the company and has been expanded to be utilized in seed rounds as well.
+The SAFE has become one of the most common instruments for raising funds in equity crowdfunding.
+When it began in 2013, the SAFE was the method to get the first money into the company and has been expanded to be utilized in seed rounds as well.

-Many startups and investors are opting for SAFE equity as it is simple and therefore quick to implement for a round.
-SAFE equity is a one-document, uncomplicated instrument, without hundreds of terms to negotiate.
-This makes it easier for both the investors and companies to work with SAFE equity.
-The only point to be negotiated is the valuation cap.
-The intent behind SAFE equity is to remain fair to both the investors and the entrepreneurs.
+Many startups and investors are opting for SAFEs as they are simple and therefore quick to implement for a fundraising round.
+A SAFE is a one-document, uncomplicated instrument, without hundreds of terms to negotiate.
+This makes it easier for both investors and companies to work with SAFEs.
+The only points to be negotiated are the valuation cap and discount rate.
+The intent behind SAFEs is to remain fair to both investors and entrepreneurs.

-There are terms and conditions about the conversion of SAFE equity to a future stake in the company on the occurrence of the conversion event.
-The terms also include the information regarding what will happen if the startup fails and the company gets liquidated.
+There are terms and conditions for the conversion of a SAFE into a future equity stake in the company on the occurrence of the conversion event.
+The terms also include information regarding what will happen if the startup fails and the company gets liquidated.

-How is SAFE Equity different from other instruments?
+How is a SAFE different from other financial instruments?

-At times, SAFE Equity may be confused with convertible notes.
+At times, SAFEs may be confused with convertible notes.
 However, both the instruments do vary.
-Convertible loans consist of the money that the investors loan to the company and get interest payments on it (though technically this rarely if ever actually occurs).
-On the other hand, SAFE Equity is not a loan, and the investors do not receive interest payments.
+Convertible debt consists of money that investors loan to the company and get interest payments on (though technically this rarely, if ever, actually occurs).
+On the other hand, a SAFE is not a loan, and the investors do not receive interest payments.

-Convertible notes have maturity dates whereas SAFE Equity does not.
-Therefore, there are more negotiations involved in working out convertible notes as the investment instrument.
-As compared to the other instruments as well, like loans or equity, SAFE Equity is less complicated and less time-consuming.
+Convertible notes have maturity dates whereas SAFEs do not.
+Therefore, there are more negotiations involved in working out convertible notes when used as the investment instrument.
+As compared to the other instruments as well, like loans or equity, a SAFE is less complicated and less time-consuming.

-SAFE Equity has numerous benefits over the conventional instruments of raising funds.
-Some of the most significant advantages of SAFE Equity are:
+The SAFE has numerous benefits over conventional instruments for raising funds.
+Some of the most significant advantages of SAFEs are:

-Simplicity: The most important advantage of SAFE equity is its simplicity.
-The agreement documents are short and precise, as opposed to the intricate and lengthy documents associated with the other modes of raising funds.
-They do not have a maturity date or an interest rate, so there is little to be explained and negotiated.
+- Simplicity: The most important advantage of a SAFE is its simplicity.
+The agreement documents are short and concise, as opposed to the intricate and lengthy documents associated with the other modes of raising funds.
+They do not have a maturity date or an interest rate, so there is little to be explained or negotiated.

-Less cost and time: Due to the simplicity associated with SAFE Equity agreements, they take less time to close.
+- Less cost and time: Due to the simplicity associated with SAFEs, they typically take less time to close.
 Funds can be raised by the entrepreneurs when needed, without spending a lot of time on the legal details.

-Founder friendly: Since SAFE equity agreements don’t have a maturity dates, the founders are not under any pressure to work out a financing deal in a limited time frame that may not be best for the company.
-Founders also do not need to pay interest on SAFEs and are not under the insolvency threats by debt holders.
+- Founder friendly: Since SAFE agreements don’t have a maturity dates, the founders are not under any pressure to work out a financing deal in a limited time frame that may not be best for the company.
+Founders also do not need to pay interest on SAFEs and are not under insolvency threats from debt holders.

-Many people have strong opinions around SAFE equity and there is validity to that.
-Below are some of the drawbacks of it.
+Many people have strong opinions around SAFEs and there is validity to that.
+Below are some of the drawbacks.

-Valuation cap: In most of the SAFE equity agreements, the pre-money and post-money valuation cap are not specified.
-Due to the ambiguity and uncertainty, many investors face much more dilution than they signed up for.
-The small SAFE rounds have an unprecedented impact on the future valuation of the company and cause dilution implications.
+- Valuation cap: In some SAFE agreements, the pre-money and post-money valuation cap are not specified.
+Due to ambiguity and uncertainty, many investors face much more dilution than they signed up for when investing in uncapped SAFEs.
+Small SAFE rounds can have an unprecedented impact on the future valuation of the company and cause dilution implications.

-Lack of concrete terms: It has been observed that SAFE equity agreements are uncomplicated with very few terms to negotiate, however, the same turns out to be a double-edged sword at times.
+- Lack of concrete terms: It has been observed that SAFE agreements are uncomplicated with very few terms to negotiate; however, the same turns out to be a double-edged sword at times.
 Due to the lack of concrete terms, such agreements can create tension between the investors and founders, especially at the times of conversion.

-Thus, SAFE equity is an unique, innovative, and simplistic instrument for raising funds.
-However, the investors and founders need to be vigilant and careful while entering into the SAFE agreements to ensure that the investment and the funding do not turn out to be awry and complicated at the later stages.
+Thus, a SAFE is a unique, innovative, and simple instrument for raising funds.
+However, investors and founders need to be vigilant and careful while entering into SAFE agreements to ensure that the investment and the funding do not turn out to be awry and complicated at the later stages.

 Be sure to consider all of these aspects when considering an investment that utilizes a SAFE.